5 questions you’re too shy to ask your gynecologist

 And so, women should feel comfortable talking to and asking questions of their obstetrician/gynecologist.
 Over the course of a woman’s lifetime, there very likely will be some ‘taboo’ or embarrassing topics that come up.
 But a good OB/GYN should communicate that what you think might be cringeworthy questions are actually totally appropriate.

-Dr. Dipti Patel, an obstetrician and gynecologist at Advocate Dreyer Medical Group in North Aurora and St. Charles, Ill., says there is no such thing as an embarrassing topic when it comes to your gynecology visit.
+Dr. Dipti Patel, an obstetrician and gynecologist at Dreyer Medical Clinic – St Charles says there is no such thing as an embarrassing topic when it comes to your gynecology visit.
 She discusses five common questions that women may be hesitant to ask their doctor.

 1. Why is there a ‘funny’ smell down there?